hunter-koppen/tagging-input-widget/README.md

-add prop for grow automatically or set number of lines (height = integer * 4rem) add prop for actual textvalue events add props for emojis add cool icon write readme file rethink widget name
+add prop for grow automatically or set number of lines (height = integer * 4rem) add prop for actual textvalue events add props for emojis convert text to emoji feature (for example when you type :D) add cool icon write readme file rethink widget name